pokoli12/hello-world/README.md

 # hello-world
-Big-Daddy
+This is Big-Daddy saying,
-Hello from Anambra State, Nigeria
+Hello from Anambra State, Nigeria,
-Country of birth
+My Country of birth